 “When you’re applying for your first credit card, you’re essentially asking a card issuer to take a chance on you,” says credit educator John Ulzheimer of The Ulzheimer Group.

-Just remember: You may not be ready to apply for a credit card right now but you can take proactive steps that may help you get approved in the future.
+Just remember: Depending on your credit (what lenders might refer to as your “creditworthiness”), you may not be ready to apply for a credit card right now, but you can take proactive steps that may help you get approved in the future.

-Here are six steps to apply for a credit card:
+Here are the steps to apply for a credit card.

-Knowing your credit score and what’s on your credit report can help you determine what products to apply for.
+Knowing your credit scores and what’s on your credit reports can help you determine what products to apply for.
 If you have fair credit, for example, you may not want to apply for a card that clearly states that only applicants with excellent credit will be approved.

-Take some time to review your report.
-As the Consumer Financial Protection Bureau notes, your credit report may contain errors, such as old collection accounts that should have already dropped off your report, that could prevent your application from being approved.
+Take some time to review your reports.
+As the Consumer Financial Protection Bureau notes, your credit reports may contain errors, such as old collection accounts that should have already dropped off your reports, that could prevent your application from being approved.

 If you’re a first-time applicant, it’s probably a good idea to shoot for a card with low or no annual fees and a low interest rate.
+You can do some comparison shopping on Credit Karma before you apply to get an idea of what you’re looking for.
 In most cases, one card should be enough to start with, as it limits the risk of you getting confused by multiple payment due dates.

 Another recommendation: Apply for a retail credit card.
 Julie Marie McDonough, author of “How to Make Your Credit Score Soar”, describes retail cards as the “training wheels” of credit cards, as the issuers tend to be more flexible about who qualifies for a card.

-However, these cards have some drawbacks, including high interest rates, fees, and poor customer service, so it’s important to use them responsibly.
+But these cards have some drawbacks, including high interest rates and fees, so it’s important to use them responsibly.